johnsmrekar/one-click-hugo-cms/site/content/contact/_index.md

   - heading: Location
     text: 'Bend, Oregon'
 ---
-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+I’d love to get in touch with you and hear your ideas and questions.